The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Slow mixing with phase-symmetric boundary conditions

 \end{definition}

 \begin{remark} The requirement of $\epsilon$-separation in our consideration of mixed boundary conditions arises from the fact that if $(a_n,b_n,c_n,d_n)$ were all on $\partial_\west \Lambda_{n,n}$ repeating the proof of Theorem~\ref{mainthm:2} with such boundary conditions would yield that the mixing time is in fact sub-exponential.
 Clearly, if the four marked vertices are sufficiently close to being on one side or to each other, a similar picture would emerge.
-The requirement of macroscopic separation ensures phase symmetry. \end{remark}
+The requirement of macroscopic separation ensures that the bottleneck is exponential in $n$. \end{remark}

 With Definition~\ref{def:alt-bc} in hand, to prove Theorem~\ref{mainthm:1}, by rotational symmetry, we wish to prove the following: let $q$ be large, $\epsilon>0$, and consider the Swendsen--Wang dynamics for the critical Potts model on $\Lambda=\Lambda_{n,n}$ with mixed boundary on $(a_n,b_n,c_n,d_n)$ that are $\epsilon$-separated.
 Then there exists $c(\epsilon, q)>0$ such that